Why should I consider a BI in Computer Science?

 How Rigorous is a BI in Computer Science?

-The degree requirements for the Bachelor of Innovation™ degree in Computer Science requires completion of at least 128 credit hours, a minimum 2.0 grade point average in all computer science courses and courses taken at the University of Colorado, and completion of the Computer Science Major Field Assessment Test.
-This test will be given on a Saturday morning about three weeks prior to the end of the fall and spring semesters.
-A student must have completed 110 credit hours before taking the exam.
+The degree requirements for the Bachelor of Innovation™ degree in Computer Science requires completion of at least 128 credit hours, a minimum 2.0 grade point average in all computer science courses and courses taken at the University of Colorado.
+It requires more computer science credits than the BS in CS.

 What might my college schedule look like?